-You don’t need to visit a bank to apply for loans, considering everything is online, and those funds are available within a few working days.
-Online alternative lenders, like banks, offer business lines of credit, which allow you to utilize as much or as little money as you need within your credit limit instead of receiving a significant sum of money upfront.
+You don’t need to visit a bank to apply for loans – everything is online.
+If approved, those funds are available within a few working days.
+Like banks, they offer business lines of credit, giving some flexibility with how much debt you take on.

-However, employing one of these lenders has the disadvantage of being a costly way to borrow money.
+These lenders do have the disadvantage of being a costly way to borrow money.
 According to Prakash, a bank loan may have an interest rate of 7% to 8%.
 However, these online lenders may charge up to 60% to 70% interest.
-She says, “It is obviously a trade-off between how good or bad you require the financing vs how much you are likely to pay for it.”
+She says, “It is obviously a trade-off between how good or bad you require the financing vs. how much you are likely to pay for it.”

 10. SBA Loans

-The Small Business Administration of the United States has a program to assist entrepreneurs in obtaining finance after a period of success.
+The Small Business Administration of the United States has a program to assist entrepreneurs after a period of success.
 SBA loans are backed by an assurance that the loan will be repaid.
 If the company defaults on the loan, the government will reimburse the lender.

 Pro: If you can’t repay the loan, it relieves the pressure on the small firm.

-The most obvious place to secure a business loan may not be the best place to go for entrepreneurs with little expertise.
+The most obvious place to secure a business loan may not be the best place to go.

 Traditional banks want to be sure they’ll receive their money back, so they’ll only engage with what they deem to be a safe bet.
-It means that banks might not permit you for a loan till you’ve been in business for many years.
-Or, you either have a record of the successful beginning of small enterprises.
+This means that banks might not approve you for a loan till you’ve been in business for many years or can prove you’ve started other successful businesses.

 What if You Have a Lousy Credit Score to Start a Small Business Financing?

-There is still hope for folks with a poor credit score to start a small business financing; because bank and SBA loans may be out of the question at first, you may have to rely on alternative funding sources.
-These funding sources include bootstrapping, loans from family and friends, crowdsourcing, and online alternative lenders.
+There is still hope for folks with a poor credit score to start a small business.
+Bank and SBA loans may be out of the question at first, so you may have to rely on alternative funding sources.